Simplyprotein Restaurant-Style Protein Tortilla Chips Now Available In King Soopers Stores

 As a B Corp certified brand, SimplyProtein champions practices that support long-term environmental and human health.
 Our snacks are plant-based because we believe this is a healthier, more sustainable choice.
 In 2024, SimplyProtein became one of the fastest growing brands in North America and was named one of just eight KeHE CARETrade Partners, establishing its place among some of the world's most admired purpose-led brands.

-Owned by Wellness Natural Inc, our protein-rich portfolio includes Crispy Bars, Dipped Bars, Baked Oat Bars, Energy Bites, Ready-to-Drink Shakes and new Restaurant-Style Tortilla Chips.
-The brand can be purchased across the U.S. and Canada including in Central Market, Costco, Fresh Thyme Market, H-E-B, King Soopers, Loblaws, Meijer, Metro, Sobeys, The Giant Company, Thrive Market, Whole Foods, and many more, as well as on Amazon and its own websites, in the U.S., and in Canada at .
+Owned by Wellness Natural Inc, our protein-rich portfolio includes Crispy Bars, Dipped Bars, Baked Oat Bars, Energy Bites, Ready-to-Drink Shakes, and new Restaurant-Style Tortilla Chips.
+The brand can be purchased across the U.S. and Canada in including Central Market, Costco, Fresh Thyme Market, H-E-B, King Soopers, Loblaws, Meijer, Metro, Sobeys, The Giant Company, Thrive Market, Whole Foods, and many more, as well as Amazon and our own websites, in the U.S., and in Canada at .

 To learn more about and follow our brand, visit us on Facebook @SimplyProteinUSA, Instagram @simplyprotein, TikTok @simplyproteinofficial, and LinkedIn @simplyprotein.